1157 S. Bundy Drive, Los Angeles, 2017

 “We wanted this 45 foot high mid-rise building to welcome the residents into the actual building, and the locals into the street, whether they travel by foot or by car.
 At best, it is a celebration of being a Los Angeleno”.
 V.F.
 Schweitzer

 Painterly facades below:

 33 luxury units that maximize the indoor-outdoor Californian lifestyle, with ample balcony space, an outdoor rear deck, and skylights wherever possible.
 Concrete below and at grade, with two stories of parking, and 4 additional stories framed in wood above; glulam header beams allow for large window spans, bringing more panoramic views of LA inside.
 Vertical aluminum components at the perimeter rail provide texture and frame views.
-Colorful stucco components juxtaposed with the masculine fiber cement panels, bring rhthym and life to a formerly drab, interstitial part of Bundy Drive.
-The rear court contains a living edge with its landscaped niched wall, for plants and people, that defines an open area for year-round al fresco meals.
-The apartments, utilities and car spaces were laid out by the co- architect, local architect of record Shahab Shodes.
-Interior design and art are also by the project and design architect, Valerie Schweitzer AIA.
+Colorful stucco components juxtaposed with the muscular fiber cement panels, enliven a formerly drab, interstitial part of Brentwood, Los Angeles.
+The rear court contains a living edge for plants and people, that defines an open area for al fresco meals.
+The apartments, utilities and car spaces were laid out by the local architect of record, Shahab Shodes.
+Interior design and art are also by the design architect, Valerie Schweitzer AIA.
 The finishes combined with the high ceilings and ample floor to ceiling windows impart a loft-like sensibility.
 North-south unit below.

-The Goshen elevation below couples the sunshine yellow of Los Angeles with the steely grays of the nearby Pacific ocean.
-Dahes of color at the street speak to a playfulness intrinsic to LA, and its slow-building vernacular.
+The Goshen Avenue elevation above couples the sunshine yellow of Los Angeles with the steely grays of the nearby Pacific ocean.
+Dashes of color at the street speak to a playfulness intrinsic to L.A.

 The colored stucco niches that scale the utility shafts and flank the entrance, are like vertical traffic, mimicking the patterns of cars along the arterial Bundy Drive.
 They light up at night with LEDs, enlivening the neighborhood, including the large Ralph’s grocery store across the street.

 A private Living Wall at the rear courtyard, repeats the colorful cavities; but here the holes are deepened so that people may lounge in them, and plants may grow in them.
 Breathing life together.